felucian/Ready-AI-APP-ST304/Lab_Modules/03_Blue_Green_deployments/03_Blue_Green_deployments.md

     ![alt text](imgs/mod_03_img_02.png "Execution Policy")

-2. Run the _poller.ps1_ script that basically makes two requests on the BookService WebAPI, first calling the /reviews/1 (the reviews of the Book with ID 1) then the /review/2 endpoint (all the reviews of the Book with ID 2), by executing:
+2. Type "Yes" and then hit _Enter_ to confirm the operation

+3. Set the PowerShell $publicIP variable to the external IP reported by _kubectl_ in the previous step by executing, in that case:

     ```powershell
+    $publicIP = "104.42.174.161"
+    ```

+    The $publicIP variable will be used in the next step as an input parameter to the _poller.ps1_ script

+4. Run the _poller.ps1_ script that basically makes two requests on the BookService WebAPI, first calling the /reviews/1 (the reviews of the Book with ID 1) then the /review/2 endpoint (all the reviews of the Book with ID 2), by executing:

+    ```powershell
-    C:\Labs\Tools\Poller.ps1 -PublicIP $publicIP
+    C:\Labs\Lab_Modules\Tools\Poller.ps1 -PublicIP $publicIP
     ```

     As you can see below